MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 ### Troubleshoot Retail Store Scale Unit

-This section will be more thorough in the future.
-For now, here is a checklist of things to verify.
+Here is a checklist of things to verify:

 1. In Retail, on the **Retail shared parameters** page, verify that the correct client ID has been added to the **Relying parties** FastTab.
-Additionally, verify that the correct **https://retailstorescaleunit.retailserver.com** entry has been added to the **Server resource IDs** FastTab.
+Additionally, verify that the correct `https://retailstorescaleunit.retailserver.com` entry has been added to the **Server resource IDs** FastTab.
 2. In Retail, verify that every client ID that was generated for each retail store exists on the **Azure Active Directory applications** page.
 3. In Retail, on the **Channel profile** page, verify that the URLs are correct.
 (In other words, verify that the computer name in each URL is correct, the URL is correctly formatted, and so on.)
 4. In Retail, on the **Channel database** page, verify that full synchronization correctly occurred for the new channel database.